asumagic/angelsea/README.md

 > [!IMPORTANT]
 > Angelsea is in very early stages of development and is not suitable for use.

-Angelsea is a **JIT compiler for AngelScript** which leverages the lightweight [MIR](https://github.com/vnmakarov/mir) JIT runtime and its C11 compiler.
+Angelsea is a **JIT compiler for AngelScript** written in C++20 which leverages the lightweight [MIR](https://github.com/vnmakarov/mir) JIT runtime and its C11 compiler.

 ### Design